 Challenge

-• The scope included construction of 10.02 million cubic meters of railway embankment including subgrade, sand blanket and backfilling.
+• The scope includes construction of 10.02 million cubic meters of railway embankment including subgrade, sand blanket and backfilling.

-• Modern station facilities equipped with relay batteries, generator rooms, sewage and waste management infrastructure, and energy-saving features such as solar panels.
-Stations also include bespoke washroom facilities for women and children, the elderly, and people with disabilities.
+• Stations will be equipped with relay batteries, generator rooms, sewage and waste management facilities, and energy-saving features such as solar panels.
+They will also feature separate facilities for women, children, elderly and the disabled.

 Impact